 There are also general differences between Western and Russian cultures that foreign sponsors should be aware of.
 For example, the labeling of medical supplies, including investigational drug labels, may be considered as advertising in Russia due to cultural preconceptions.
 Sponsors must also be aware of differences in the patient-physician relationship between Russia and Western countries such as the United States.
 In Russia patients hold their physicians in high regard and, as a result, they often accept their physician’s recommendation to participate in clinical trials without question.
 This greatly facilitates patient enrollment, compliance, and retention in Russian clinical trials, particularly in contrast to rates reported in the United States.
 However, such differences in cultural attitudes may also create an ethical dilemma regarding the informed consent process.
 Firstly, because patients may not question their physician’s recommendations, they may not have the opportunity to discuss other treatment options.
 In addition, terminally ill patients are not always aware of their disease status, as physicians may commonly inform only family members of a patient’s full diagnosis.
 This is largely based on the cultural belief that such information can negatively interfere with the outcome of a patient’s treatment (14).
 These are important cultural aspects which must be addressed, as they may also extend to a physician’s partial disclosure of the risks related to participating in an experimental treatment.
 In addition, accurate interpretation of clinical trial data is also dependent on an understanding of Russian culture.
 For example, studies have shown that Russian patients may have a greater tolerance for pain than Western patients (3).
 Finally, it is important to understand the role of family in medical decision-making in Russian society as most medical decisions are not made by individual patients.

-Another important issue arises from recent statistics indicating that traditional patient recruitment methods may no longer be as effective in many emerging countries including Russia.
+Another important issue arises from recent statistics indicating that traditional patient recruitment methods may no longer be as effective in many emerging countries, including Russian clinical trials.
 According to a survey conducted by CMR International, a leading global pharmaceutical R&D performance measurement company, Russia has shown a 19% decrease in average enrollment rates over the last five years (7).
 Therefore, taking into account local cultural perceptions as well as differences among specific patient populations may help to improve the decrease in enrollment rates.

 Industry trends toward the outsourcing of clinical trials continue to grow, along with increasing economic pressures for pharmaceutical companies to develop, produce, and test drugs for less.
 The biopharmaceutical industry is finding solutions by growing its strengths in emerging markets.
-Russia clearly has many advantages that render it as a favorable clinical trial location over other dominant emerging regions.
+Russian clinical trials clearly have many advantages that make them preferable over dominant emerging regions.
 These include exceptionally high recruitment and retention rates, adoption of GCP guidelines, the presence of highly skilled clinical investigators, and a reputation for high quality clinical research.
 On the other hand, there are several issues that must be taken into consideration.
 Foreign sponsors must closely monitor GCP compliance at investigative sites, they must take care not to overburden clinical investigators with multiple simultaneous trials, and they must be aware of bureaucratic issues and how to deal with them.
 Finally, as with all international clinical trials, language and cultural barriers must be addressed.

 Russia currently is one of the five most prominent emerging countries in international clinical research.
 However, the success of outsourcing clinical trials to Russia is largely dependent on overcoming language and cultural barriers.
 For non-Russian sponsors, accurate quality translation of regulatory clinical trial documents largely determines the successful initiation and completion of a clinical study.
 For this reason, foreign sponsors opt to collaborate with established local CROs and language service providers.
 These organizations can employ expert translators in the field of clinical research who have experience working with local regulatory authorities and are native to the Russian language and culture.
 As discussed in the above section, in addition to overcoming language issues, important cultural differences may affect the process of patient enrollment and the interpretation of data.
 Thus, by addressing issues of language and culture appropriately, foreign sponsors can fully benefit from the advantages of conducting clinical research in the country.